metrorailings/OwlBlog/content/posts/2022-week-10-insights.md

 On top of that, it doesn't look like to me that Seattle's mustering much pressure on Brady.
 I don't even see them invoking the blitz much here.

 I love that Seattle's trying to stage a comeback, converting on two huge fourth downs to score.

+It's impressive to see Tampa Bay running the ball when Seattle knows they're running the ball.
+This Rachaad White guy has some potential.